Susana Chávez

 Susana Chávez Castillo (November 5, 1974 – c.
 January 6, 2011) was a Mexican poet and human rights activist who was born and lived most of her life in her hometown of Ciudad Juárez.

-She is credited with authorship of the phrase "Not one more" ("Ni una muerta más"), which was used by the civil rights organizations and their supporters struggling to clarify the plight of women in Juárez and to end a wave of killings aimed specifically at women since 1993.
+She is credited with the authorship of the phrase "Not one more" (Ni una muerta más), which was used by the civil rights organizations and their supporters struggling to address the plight of women in Juárez and to end a wave of killings aimed specifically at women since 1993.

-She was found murdered and mutilated in the "Colonia Cuauhtémoc" section of the city of Juárez where she was born and lived most of her life.
-Positive identification of the remains took place on January 11 of 2011.
+On January 6, 2011, Chávez was found murdered and mutilated in the "Colonia Cuauhtémoc" section of the city of Juárez where she was born and lived most of her life.
+Her family positively identified the remains on January 10, 2011, and this information was released the following day.
 She was 36 years old.

 Life and work

-Susana Chávez began her foray into the poetry scene when she was age eleven.
+Susana Chávez began her foray into the poetry scene when she was aged eleven.
 She consistently participated in various literary festivals both in Ciudad Juárez and in other cultural forums throughout Mexico.
 According to Chávez's blog profile, she received a degree in psychology from the Universidad Autónoma de Ciudad Juárez (UACJ) and was working on a book of poems.